jgkawell/jgkawell.github.io/_posts/06-24-19-ompl-moveit-custom-motion-planning.md

 #### Windows Host

-If you're running Windows, I'd suggest installing[VcXsrv](https://sourceforge.net/projects/vcxsrv/) and then I have a pre-built configuration file that you can simply run to have the X server ready to go (it's under `docker-scripts/Windows` in [this git repository](https://github.com/jgkawell/docker-scripts).
+If you're running Windows, I'd suggest installing [VcXsrv](https://sourceforge.net/projects/vcxsrv/) and then I have a pre-built configuration file that you can simply run to have the X server ready to go (it's under `docker-scripts/Windows` in [this git repository](https://github.com/jgkawell/docker-scripts).

 In addition to installing and setting up your X-server application, you'll also need to set the `DISPLAY` environment variable so that the Docker container knows where to push GUI applications.
 For that, if you're on Windows, run the below command in Powershell and remember to fill in your correct IP address (IP can be found in Settings -> Network & Internet -> Wi-Fi or Ethernet -> Click on the connection -> IPv4 address):